wellcomecollection/catalogue-pipeline/REINDEXING.md

 - You can sign into Elastic Cloud here: https://cloud.elastic.co/home

-  Your cluster will be created in Elastic Cloud with a name patterned after : `pipeline-MY-NEW-PIPELINE`.
+  Your cluster will be created in Elastic Cloud with a name patterned after : `pipeline-YYYY-MM-DD`.

   ![Example Elastic Cloud dashboard](.gitbook/assets/es_dash_example.png)